Stefan Du Rietz (e-mail: sdr (at) this domain)

 Glucose deficiency (generally confused with hypoglycaemia, see below), gives rise to two kinds of symptoms.
 The adrenergic symptoms become impaired or even absent after long duration of type 1 diabetes .
 In contrast, the neuroglycopenic symptoms always remain, since they are the direct result of the deficient supply of glucose to the central nervous system (CNS).
 However, these symptoms involve deterioration of the cognitive capacity, so it may be difficult to take corrective measures.
 That could become a serious problem, generally called "hypoglycaemia unawareness" .

 Unfortunately, hypoglycaemia is an ambiguous concept.
 There is no single compartment in the body at which all glucose is at the same concentration .
 Because the uptake of glucose is from the interstitial fluid (ISF) surrounding the target cells and the supply is into the bloodstream, the concentrations will be unequal under dynamic conditions.
 When the uptake of glucose is larger than the supply, its concentration will decrease earlier in the ISF than in the blood .
 On the other hand, when the supply of glucose is larger than the uptake, its concentration will increase earlier in the blood than in the ISF.
-Therefore, when measurements are made in the blood, the glucose deficiency will not be optimally detected.

 Further, not even is the glucose concentration the same in different parts of the ISF, because the uptakes of the cells at different locations are unequal.
 For instance, working muscles take up more glucose than resting muscles and their uptake is not proportional to the local glucose concentration .